-Seth Duerr enters his first year with the Dragons.
+Seth Duerr enters his second year with the Dragons.
 He will serve as the defensive coordinator.
 Duerr comes to Tiffin after serving as the defensive coordinator at The College of Wooster for the past seven years.
 During his time at Wooster, Duerr coached both linebackers and defensive line, as well as being the special teams co-coordinator.

-Duerr's defenses have developed a reputation for a strong pass rush and excelling in red-zone situations among a number of other areas.
-All together, Wooster ranked among the top half of the league in scoring defense the past seven seasons, highlighted by the 2006 unit which was first in both scoring (14.8 ppg) and total defense (272.4 ypg) - the first such "double" in school history.
+Duerr’s defenses have developed a reputation for a strong pass rush and excelling in red-zone situations among a number of other areas.
+All together, Wooster ranked among the top half of the league in scoring defense for seven seasons, highlighted by the 2006 unit which was first in both scoring (14.8 ppg) and total defense (272.4 ypg) - the first such “double” in school history.
 Also that year, Wooster topped the conference in rushing defense (69.3 ypg), pass defense efficiency (108.5 rating), and sacks (37), and they posted back-to-back shutouts for the first time since 1980.

 Prior to his time at Wooster, Duerr coached at Ohio Northern University (2004), where he was the defensive line coach of an 8-2 Polar Bear squad (four-win improvement from previous season), and a two-year graduate assistantship at Averett University (2002-03), where he coached the running backs.
 Duerr was a student assistant at Wooster during 2001.